-We find therefore from an analysis of the actual figures that Muslim fears in the Puncational standards jab and Bengal are largely imaginary.

-These fears are based on the superior economic and educational standards of the Hindus and Sikhs.
+We find therefore from an analysis of the actual figures that Muslim fears in the Pun-Economic and edujab and Bengal are largely imaginary. cational standards These fears are based on the superior economic and educational standards of the Hindus and Sikhs.
 We have seen that this superiority has not helped the Hindus of Bengal at the District Board elections and we are sure that the result of council elections will be even more strikingly in favour of Muslims.
 But there is no doubt that Muslims are backward both in education and in wealth, specially in Bengal, as compared to the other communities.
-There is also no doubt that the power of wealth is great in the modern State.
+There is also no doubt that the power of wealth is great in the modern state.
 It is so great indeed that it seldom troubles to contest seats in the legislature as it can pull the strings from behind the scenes.
-Reservation of seats or separate electorates, or any other device of this kind, cannot materially reduce this power.
+Reservation of seats or separate electorates or any other device of this kind can not materially reduce this power.
 So long as people think and act in terms of communalism, so long will they not face the real problem.
 And if they will not face it, they will not solve it.